girorme/javabasics/README.md

 ## Java basic tips to study

-This is my simple tips to remember java primities/operations and misc world.
+This is my simple tips to remember primitives/operations and misc java world.
 The examples in some cases can be executed or just will be examples of primitives / declaration. ;)

 ### Topics